Spanish Sahara: Occupation and annexation

 In September 1881, the Sociedad Pesquerías Canario-Africanas built a pontoon in the Rio de Oro bay after they were ceded the Dakhla peninsula by local leaders.
 In 1884, fearing a British or French takeover of the region the Sociedad Española de Africanistas y Colonistas sent Emilio Bonelli to the Saharan coast to negotiate with the tribes to establish a Spanish presence.
-On November 28 1884, Bonelli signed a treaty with three representatives of the Oulad Bou Sbaa which authorised the establishment of trading posts in Río de Oro, Cape Blanc and Angra de Cintra.
+On 28 November 1884, Bonelli signed a treaty with three representatives of the Oulad Bou Sbaa which authorised the establishment of trading posts in Río de Oro, Cape Blanc and Angra de Cintra.

 Using Bonelli's treaty as justification, the Africanistas persuaded the Spanish government to declare a protectorate over Rio de Oro, Cape Blanc and Angra de Cintra in December 1884.
 Their claim was later ratified at the Berlin Conference the following month.
 However the Spanish only settled in Rio de Oro.
 Construction of a fort was begun in January 1885 by the Spanish Africa Commercial Company at Rio de Oro.
 However it was later abandoned in May due to an attack from the Oulad Delim.
 However Canovas de Castillo pledged to the Cortes to maintain the Spanish presence, and the fort was reoccupied by a detachment of soldiers commanded by Captain Jose Chacon in June.
 They rebuilt the fort, naming it Vila Cisneros after the Cardinal Cisneros.
 To protect the newly founded settlement a garrison of 25 troops were left there, who would be relieved every three months by a supply ship from the Canary islands.
-Despite this the Oulad Delim attacked again in 1887, 1892 and 1894, only stopping in 1895 after an agreement with Sheikh Ouled Laroussi, a poweful leader in the tribe.
-To further cement Spanish control on July 10th, 1885, Spain proclaimed a protectorate over the coast from Cape Bojador to Cape Blanc under the authority of the Overseas Ministry.
+Despite this the Oulad Delim attacked again in 1887, 1892 and 1894, only stopping in 1895 after an agreement with Sheikh Ouled Laroussi, a powerful leader in the tribe.
+To further cement Spanish control on 10 July 1885, Spain proclaimed a protectorate over the coast from Cape Bojador to Cape Blanc under the authority of the Overseas Ministry.
 Bonelli was appointed the Royal Commissioner, who would administer the protectorate, make treaties with the natives and command all armed forces within it.
-A further decree in 1887 extened Spanish jurisdiction 150 miles inland, declared it a Spanish colony and transferred authority to a "politico-military sub governor" resident in Vila Cisneros and subordinate to the Captain General of the Canary Islands.
+A further decree in 1887 extended Spanish jurisdiction 150 miles inland, declared the region a Spanish colony and transferred authority to a "politico-military sub governor" resident in Vila Cisneros and subordinate to the Captain General of the Canary Islands.
 In the summer of 1886, under the sponsorship of the Spanish Society of Commercial Geography (Sociedad Española de Geografía Comercial), Julio Cervera Baviera, Felipe Rizzo (1823–1908) and Francisco Quiroga (1853–1894) traversed the territory, and made topographical and astronomical observations.
 At the time, geographers had not mapped the territory and its features were not widely known.
 Their trek is considered the first scientific expedition in that part of the Sahara.
-They managed to reach the salt pans of Idjil and there on July 12th 1886 signed a treaty with the Emir of Adrar and Saharwai chieftains which ceded to Spain control over vast areas of desert.
+They managed to reach the salt pans of Idjil and there on 12 July 1886 signed a treaty with the Emir of Adrar and Saharawi chieftains which ceded to Spain control over vast areas of desert.
 However Spain could never assert these claims due to diplomatic weakness and a lack of resources to actually occupy these vast areas.